Amotekun arrests ex-convict `attempting’ to kidnap 8-year-old girl

 “Residents later chased after him, arrested him and called in Amotekun officers from Olorunda Local Government to take him away.

-“During interrogation, the suspect confessed to the crime and added that he planned to use the girl for money ritual, if he had succeeded,” the commander said.
+“During interrogation, the suspect confessed to the crime and added that he planned to use the girl for a money ritual if he had succeeded,” the commander said.

 According to him, the suspect upon interrogation allegedly said had the girl collected the N50, “she would have disappeared and re-appeared at his herbalist’s place in Ejigbo, where the ritual is expected to take place”.